minhkashyu/fcc-filemetadata-microservice/README.md

-# File Metadata Microservice API
+# File Metadata Microservice

-File Metadata Microservice Api repository.

-You can run it at https://mks-file-metadata-api.herokuapp.com/

-## Requirements

-* Expressjs:

-  `npm install express --save`

-* dotenv:

-  `npm install dotenv --save`

-* multer:

-  `npm install multer --save`
+The solution link is [https://mks-fcc-filemetadata-microservice.glitch.me](https://mks-fcc-filemetadata-microservice.glitch.me).

-## User Stories
+## Test Cases

+* You should provide your own project, not the example URL.

-* I can submit a FormData object that includes a file upload.
+* You can submit a form that includes a file upload.

+* The form file input field has the `name` attribute set to `upfile`.

-* When I submit something, I will receive the file size in bytes within the JSON response.
+* When you submit a file, you receive the file `name`, `type`, and `size` in bytes within the JSON response.